igorbenav/FastAPI-boilerplate/README.md

 TEST_PASSWORD="Str1ng$t"
 ```

-While in the tests folder, create your test file with the name "test_{object}.py", replacing object with what you're testing
+While in the tests folder, create your test file with the name "test_{entity}.py", replacing entity with what you're testing
 ```sh
 touch test_items.py
 ```